-This paper proposes a two-part approach for a potentially sweeping, but relatively practical reform to encourage villages across Indonesia to adopt sustainable practices.
+This paper proposes a two-part approach to encourage villages across Indonesia to adopt sustainable practices.

-The first part of the approach recommends that the current relevant indices, namely the Village Development Index (Indeks Desa Membangun - IDM), be enhanced to factor in better sustainability indicators that are applicable to all villages across Indonesia, despite di erences in natural resource characteristics.
+The first part of the approach recommends that the current relevant indices, namely the Village Development Index (Indeks Desa Membangun - IDM), be enhanced to factor in better sustainability indicators that are applicable to all villages across Indonesia, despite differences in natural resource characteristics.

-The second part of the approach recommends that this new index, which we propose to call the Sustainable Village Development Index or Indeks Desa Membangun Plus (IDM +), becomes the basis for new fiscal transfer instruments to incentivize villages to achieve their sustainability goals.
+The second part of the approach recommends that this new index, which we propose to call the Sustainable Village Development Index or Indeks Desa Membangun Plus (IDM+), becomes the basis for new fiscal transfer instruments to incentivize villages to achieve their sustainability goals.